Quinn

 +

-Hands-on Linux administration and system security, covering user management, file permissions, shell scripting, and security hardening on Kali Linux.
+Hands-on Linux administration and system security covering user management, file permissions, shell scripting, and security hardening on Kali Linux.
+11 labs completed across the semester.

 • Managed user/group accounts and configured access control policies on Kali Linux

-• Completed password cracking lab using John the Ripper
+• Password cracking lab using John the Ripper on hashed credential files

 CYSE 300